 Time was passing quickly.
 Planned holidays ahead of the submission deadline meant I had 4 days to go.

-Without delay I called the THRU-Christ Church Office for permission to take aerial images of the St. Mary's church.
+Without delay, I called the THRU-Christ Church Office for permission to take aerial images of the St. Mary's church.
 Nobody answered.
 I sent an email not even sure whether I will receive an answer.
-I got an automated reply apologising for temporary gap in office coverage.
+I got an automated reply apologising for the temporary gap in office coverage.
 It was Friday and I was leaving on Tuesday.
 The hope started to fade over the weekend.

 On Monday morning, I received a pleasantly surprising email, a grant of conditional permission, provided I am able to produce relevant insurance cover.
 After a quick scan of insurance options, I became a member of the British Model Flying Association.
 The church office was happy with its generous insurance policy.

 One late afternoon remained to take the picture.